pmurphyjam/ABExample/README.md

 but they will not be deleted from the users AddressBook.
 This ABExample will work for a user which has a large number of Contacts in excess of 20K or more.
 The Contacts Table View supports alpha section headers, deleting, updating, indexing for quick scrolling, and searching using a UISearchDisplayController for searching first and last name.
+In addition the App displays the users current Calendar Events, and displays events that have attendees, and are not all day events.

 Uses ABContact which works with ARC and makes reading the iPhone AddressBook easy.
 Note : If your coping this you will have to pull this library and copy it into the ABExample\ABContacts folder.